-Operator Symbol Description ADD + Add the two variables or constants SUBTRACT - Subtract the RH variable or constant from LH MULTIPLY Multiply the two variables or constants DIVIDE 1 Divide the two variables or constants CONSTANT # The number following is interpreted as a constant POWER & Raise the LH variable to the power of the RH ABSOLUTE \$ Use the abs. unsigned value of variable following EQUAL = Make the variable on left equal to the expression on the right.
-IF STATEMENT) The Logical Value of the variable to the left of the) operator is true, evaluate the rest of the statement.
+Operator Symbol Description TIP - The order of ADD + Add the two variables or constants precedence is: ABSOLUTE, SUBTRACT - Subtract the RH variable or constant from LH DIVIDE, ADD & MULTIPLY Multiply the two variables or constants SUBTRACT.
+Where DIVIDE / Divide the two variables or constants precedence the order is left CONSTANT # The number following is interpreted as a constant to right.
+POWER & Raise the LH variable to the power of the RH ABSOLUTE \$ Use the abs. unsigned value of variable following EQUAL = Make the variable on left equal to the expression IF STATEMENT) Compares the variable to another (What if?)
 GOTO STATEMENT G Go to a different variable MOVE RANGE : Move statement or result to another variable.
-EXACT COMPARE % Compare a value with or equal to TOTALIZE , Used to create custom totalizers where Remainders need to be carried into the custom totalizer in the next calculation cycle.
-INDIRECT REFERENC E ; Use the contents of the point following to Determine the address of the target data base point.
-WRITE ASCII STRING íí Write the ASCII string data contained between the quotes to the address to the left of the = sign RISING EDGE (Rising Edge Operator eg (7501 FALLING EDGE (/ Falling Edge Operator eg (/7501 ONE SHOT @ One Shot Operator eg @7505 RANGE CHECKER < Ranger Checking operator
+EXACT COMPARE % Compare a value with or equal to TIP - RH = Right Hand TOTALIZE , Used to create custom totalizers where Variable.
+LH = Left Hand Remainders need to be carried into the custom Variable totalizer in the next calculation cycle.
+INDIRECT REFERENCI Ε; Use the contents of the point following to Determine the address of the target data base point.
+WRITE ASCII STRING " Write the ASCII string data contained between the quotes to the address to the left of the = sign RISING EDGE (Rising Edge Operator eg (7501 FALLING EDGE (/ Falling Edge Operator eg (/7501 ONE SHOT @ One Shot Operator eg @7505 RANGE CHECKER < Ranger Checking operator

-To program the user variables proceed as follows: From the Display Mode press [Prog] [Setup] [Enter] and the following menu will be displayed:
+To program the user variables proceed as follows: From the Display Mode press [Prog] [Setup] [Enter] [Enter] and the following menu will be displayed:

 '''

 Misc.
 Setup

 Password Maint?(Y)

 Check Modules ?(Y)

-Config Station ?
-(Y)
+Config Station?(Y)

 Config Meter "n"

-Config Prove ?
-(Y)

 Config PID ? "n"

-Config D/A Out "n"
+Config D/A Out"n"

-Front Panel Counters
+Front Pnl Counters

 Program Booleans ?

-Program Variables ?
+Program Variables?

 '''

-Scroll down to 'Program Variables?
+Scroll down to 'Program Variables ?
 (Y)' and enter [Y].
 Assuming that no variables are as yet programmed, the display shows:

-'''

 PROG.
 VARIABLE #70xx

 25:

 26:

 27:

-'''

-Note that the cursor is on the line labeled 25.
+Note that the cursor is on the line labeled 25:.
 At this point enter the variable equation that will calculate the value of variable 7025.

-To provide a variable (7025) which represents Meter Run #1 gross flow rate in barrels per day' in place of the usual barrels per hour, multiply the 'barrels/hour' variable (7101) by the constant 24.
+To provide a variable (7025) which represents Meter Run #1 gross flow rate in 'MCF per day' in place of the usual MCF per hour, multiply the 'MCF per hour' variable (7101) by the constant 24.